Yetenol/antonpusch.de/content/spines.md

 > Draw filled triangles and the top and right end of the spines, intersecting at $(0,0)$.
 In each case, one of the coordinates (0) is a data coordinate (i.e., y = 0 or x = 0, respectively) and the other one (1) is an axes coordinate (i.e., at the very right/top of the axes).
 Also, disable clipping (clip_on=False) as the marker actually spills out of the axes.

 - Source: [Centered spines with arrows — Matplotlib 3.3.4 documentation](https://matplotlib.org/3.3.4/gallery/recipes/centered_spines_with_arrows.html)
+- 👎 triangle shape is also used for scatter data points

 ![plot spine arrow tips.svg](./attachments/plot-spine-arrow-tips.svg)